commtech/fscc-windows/README.md

 NOTE: For a listing of all of the configuration options please see the manual.

+NOTE: In HDLC mode some settings are fixed at certain values.
+If you are in HDLC mode and after setting/getting your registers some bits don't look correct then they are likely fixed.
+For a complete list of the fixed values see the CCR0 section of the manual.

 Use the `FSCC_SET_REGISTERS` ioctl to set the values of any registers you need to modify from within C code.
 This ioctl can be found within `<fscc/fscc.h>`.